-Hiking is one of the easiest and least expensive outdoor activities to take part in and it benefits the whole family.
+Hiking is one of the easiest and least expensive outdoor activities to take part in and the benefits reach your mind, body, and soul.

 Psychologists Ruth Atchley and David Strayer found in their 2012 study that a four-day-long hike in the countryside, unplugged with no access to technology, increased participants creativity potential by 50%.